-We proceeded to violently beat the living shit out of the smarmy douche-bags Klaus and Helmut and completely smash everything in the apartment.
+We proceeded to violently beat the living shit out of the smarmy douche-bags Klaus and Helmut and then completely smash everything in the apartment.

 I went into a back room alone.
-I found a bag filled with about 25 pounds Kruggerands and stuffed it into my A.L.I.C.E. pack.
+I found a bag filled with about 25 pounds of Kruggerands and it stuffed it into my A.L.I.C.E. pack.
 I also grabbed two Galils and ammo.
 I still have the Kruggerands to this day.
 Or do I?

 The police ransacked the apartment for clues.
 As they were led away, Klaus looked up and said “Botendaddy.
 I was afraid they would send you.
 You are a long was from Asunción, my sexy old American nemesis.
 Thanks for the beating, it was so… erotic.
 We will meet again!”

 We cleared our hotel and went back to the vehicles.

 I modified our plans and I told the team that we were headed for the war museum in Echternacht.
 The curator would let us hide there.

 I was proud of Strike Team Bravo.
 We had stopped the C-Team attack in Düsseldorf, now we would be ready now to stop the A-Team attack in Diekirch.

 Palestine had given me the real inside scoop: the Grand-Duke would be shopping there.
 Plus, the attack was planned for the 27th and not the 28th.
 They wanted us to be a day late and a dollar short.
 The A-Team was counting on no-one to be there in time.
 Why?
 They weren’t going to send an A-Team.
 But Strike Team Bravo would be there and we would be ready.